$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

 In the more general PEL setting, recently Bijakowski and Hernandez in \cite{BijakowskiHernandez2022} studied some aspects of the mod $p$ geometry of splitting models.
 More precisely, they proved that $\scrA^\spl$ with maximal level at $p$ is smooth under some conditions on the PEL datum.
 Roughly, these conditions are to ensure that at a $p$-adic place $v_i$, the group has the form $\Res_{F_i|\bbQ_p}H_i$ where $H_i$ is unramified over $F_i$, and the level at $p$ is hyperspecial for these $H_i$.
-Bijakowski and Hernandez also proved the $\mu$-ordinary locus (defined as the maximal Newton stratum) is open and dense in the special fiber $\scrA^\spl_0$ of $\scrA^\spl$.
+In particular, this excludes the ramified unitary groups (labeled as type (AR) in \cite{BijakowskiHernandez2022}) as local factors.
+Bijakowski and Hernandez also proved that the $\mu$-ordinary locus (defined as the maximal Newton stratum) is open and dense in the special fiber $\scrA^\spl_0$ of $\scrA^\spl$.
 For this, they introduced a so-called Hodge stratification and proved that the maximal Hodge stratum (which contains the $\mu$-ordinary locus) is open and dense.\\